Stoke on Tern: The Corbet Monument

-The monument was raised to Reginald Corbet (d.
-1566), a notable lawyer in the Tudor period, and his wife Alice Gratewood.

 Alice was an heiress of her uncle Sir Rowland Hill of Soulton, who published the Geneva Bible and is considered the inspiration for the character Old Sir Rowland in As You Like It, which is also understood to be inspired by this part of Shropshire, which is in on the edge of the Forest of Arden, the play's setting.
 These links to Shakespeare continue in the marriage of one of the daughters of the marriage represented in the tomb, when their daughter Elizabeth Corbett marries a son of the Arden family, of which Shakespeare's mother Mary is part.

 It has been speculated that Rowland Hill is the inspiration for Rowland de Bois in As You Like It.

 More specifically, Edward Arden of Park Hall, Castle Bromwich, was Sheriff of Warwickshire in 1575 and was the son of William Arden (d.
 1545) was a second cousin of Mary Shakespeare.
 In 1583, he came under suspicion for being head of a family that had remained loyal to the Catholic Church, and was sentenced for allegedly plotting against Elizabeth I. His son, Robert Arden also of Park Hall (b.
 1553) married Elizabeth Corbett (b.
-1551), the great niece and heiress of Sir Rowland Hill and this alliance with important Protestant families was important in repairing the standing if the ancient Arden family.
+1551), the great niece and heiress of Sir Rowland Hill and this alliance with important Protestant families was important in repairing the standing of the ancient Arden family.

 Reginald held several Staffordshire and Shropshire manors, including Stoke.